-We know that your mom told you that there are plenty of fish in the sea, but we don’t think she meant your c-level executives. (badum bum — we’re so sorry) And we’ve got five reasons why hierarchical relationships are not best practice.
+We know that your mom told you that there are plenty of fish in the sea, but we don’t think she meant your C-level executives. (badum bum — we’re so sorry) And we’ve got six reasons why hierarchical relationships are not good best practices.

 1. Rumor has it…

 It’s inevitable that, over the course of the 40+ hours you spend at work, your coworkers may start to talk.
 Teams often resent hierarchical workplace relationships because of the potential for favoritism.
 If Kristen, the Director of Customer Success, is dating Jenny from Design (and the block), maybe there won’t be too much gossip.
 But if Kristen is dating a new help desk hire, her help desk colleagues will almost certainly have thoughts.
 Can you blame them?

 Power dynamics are real.
 Adding dating to the equation only amplifies them.
 In the case of any relationship, consent is paramount.

 A power imbalance leads to the possibility of a relationship forming out of coercion rather than mutual desire.
 CFO Jim approaches new analyst Karen in her first week on the job.
 He says, “Hey Karen, want to grab a glass of natural wine after work?”
 Karen thinks, “I do not care for sediment nor do I care for Jim, but I’d like to keep this job, so…” Even if Jim genuinely believes he isn’t pressuring Karen, there is no way of getting around the power of his position.